-Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance FSA's Retail Distribution Review UK - FSA The FSA has adopted changes to the COBS sourcebook relating to the distribution of certain retail investment and group personal pension products within the UK.
-The changes were effective on 31 December 2012.
-The FSA has adopted changes to the COBS sourcebook relating to the distribution of investment and personal pension products to retail investors in the UK.
-The most significant reform introduced by the RDR is the ban on commission paid by product providers to advisers in exchange for distributing their financial products.
-Recommended actions: These rules apply to any investment manager or fund paying commission to FSA authorised advisers of UK retail clients, and came into effect on 31 December 2012.
-Many firms have created "RDR ready" share classes, which typically carry a management fee at half the rate of the existing management fee, reflecting that no commission is now paid out of the management fee to advisers.
-Firms should check the terms of their distribution agreements with retail financial advisers to ensure they are compliant with the RDR.
-Click here for the FSA's RDR page.
-Dechert has published a DechertOnPoint on RDR: The FSA's Retail Distribution Review - Its Impact on Investment Fund Managers.
-Proposed EU regulation of packaged retail investment products EU The Commission published a proposal for a Regulation on key information documents for packaged retail investment products (PRIPs) in July 2012.
+Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Proposed EU regulation of packaged retail investment products EU The Commission published a proposal for a Regulation on key information documents for packaged retail investment products (PRIPs) in July 2012.
 The proposal will be considered by the European Parliament and the Council of the EU in 2013.
 The Regulation is not likely to apply before the end of 2014.
 PRIPs are all types of investment products "where the amount repayable to the investor is subject to fluctuations because of exposure in reference values or to the performance of assets which are not directly purchased by the investor."
-This covers insurance based products, structured term deposits and virtually all investment funds.
+This covers insurance based products, structured term deposits and virtually all investment funds .
 The Commission has proposed a requirement to provide a "key information document" (KID) when the product is made available to retail investors, applying the same principles in the UCITS Directive's KIID.
 Click here for the current draft of the Regulation.
-FSA proposal to restrict retail distribution of unregulated collective investment schemes UK - FSA The FSA published a proposal on 22 August 2012 to restrict the promotion by authorised firms of unregulated collective investment schemes to retail investors in the UK.
-The FSA published a letter on 12 February 2013 providing an update on its proposal.
-The FSA is proposing to remove the ability of intermediaries to promote unregulated collective investment schemes on the basis of a "suitability check" on the investor, and various other exemptions in the table in COBS 4.12.
+FCA proposal to restrict retail distribution of unregulated collective investment schemes UK - FCA The FCA published a proposal on 22 August 2012 to restrict the promotion by authorised firms of unregulated collective investment schemes to retail investors in the UK.
+The FCA indicated on 7 May 2013 that it has deferred for now publication of its final policy statement on its proposal.
+The FCA is proposing to remove the ability of intermediaries to promote unregulated collective investment schemes on the basis of a "suitability check" on the investor, and various other exemptions in the table in COBS 4.12.
 All non-UCITS funds will be subject to the new restrictions.
-The FSA's latest thinking is to exclude venture capital trusts, real estate investment trusts and exchange traded products from the new marketing restriction.
-Click here for the FSA proposal.
+The FCA's latest thinking is to exclude venture capital trusts, real estate investment trusts and exchange traded products from the new marketing restriction.
+Click here for the FCA proposal.